dsnet/crypto/README.md

 take advantage of these instructions if available.
 In that situation, this library is likely to be more memory-throughput bound than CPU bound.
-Other than each generator occupying about 1MB of memory, this should not lead to noticeable degredation of performance since generators will block if their outputs are not consumed fast enough.
+Other than each generator occupying about 1MB of memory, this should not lead to noticeable degradation of performance since generators will block if their outputs are not consumed fast enough.

 The author does not take responsibility for any damages potentially caused if